lizmat/List-MoreUtils/README.md

 Returns True if any item in LIST meets the criterion given through BLOCK.
 Passes each element in LIST to the BLOCK in turn:

-    print "At least one non-negative value"
+    say "At least one non-negative value"
       if any { $_ >= 0 }, ($x, $y, $z);

 For an empty LIST, `any` returns False and `any_u` returns `Nil`.